Robust deep learning-based semantic organ segmentation in hyperspectral images: Related work

 In summary, prior work on semantic scene segmentation in open surgery is extremely sparse and even non-existent in medical \ac{hsi}.
-Furthermore, the data sets used so far are rather small, and the high complexity and variability in surgical scenes due to non-standardized image acquisition, inter-subject variability and complex three-dimensional relationships between multiple soft tissues (e.g. overlapping tissue, shadowing, deformations) \cite{gong_using_2021} remain to be addressed.
-Among the related work on organ segmentation from \ac{msi}/\ac{hsi} data, models have been based on superpixels \cite{moccia_uncertainty-aware_2018}, patches \cite{trajanovski_tongue_2021, garifullin_hyperspectral_2018, cervantes-sanchez_automatic_2021} and pixels \cite{akbari_wavelet-based_2008}.
-However, the optimal granularity of the data with respect to segmentation quality, the required number of training cases, and the capability to generalize towards new individuals given the large variability in the surgical scene, has not been determined up to the present date.
+Furthermore, the data sets used so far are rather small, and the high complexity and variability in surgical scenes due to non-standardized image acquisition, inter-subject variability and complex three-dimensional relationships between multiple soft tissues (e.g. overlapping tissue, shadowing, deformations) \autocite{gong_using_2021} remain to be addressed.
+Among the related work on organ segmentation from \ac{msi}/\ac{hsi} data, models have been based on superpixels \autocite{moccia_uncertainty-aware_2018}, patches \autocite{trajanovski_tongue_2021, garifullin_hyperspectral_2018, fabelo_surgical_2019, cervantes-sanchez_automatic_2021} and pixels \autocite{akbari_wavelet-based_2008, fabelo_surgical_2019}.
+However, the optimal granularity of the data with respect to segmentation quality, the required number of training cases, and the capability to generalize towards \varGeneralizationPhrasingS given the large variability in the surgical scene, has not been determined up to the present date.
 Furthermore, no prior work could show a clear benefit of \ac{msi}/\ac{hsi} data over RGB data for deep learning-based organ segmentation.
-We address these gaps in the literature based on a semantically annotated \ac{hsi} data set of unprecedented size and number of classes.
+We address these gaps in the literature based on a semantically annotated \ac{hsi} data set of unprecedented size and number of classes (\varTotalImages images from \varTotalPigs pigs semantically annotated with \varTotalClasses classes): The data sets in the related work are composed of a maximum of 22 individuals \autocite{fabelo_-vivo_2019} and annotated with a maximum of six classes \autocite{moccia_uncertainty-aware_2018}.
+To the best of our knowledge, the largest medical \ac{hsi} data sets outside the field of segmentation are composed of 316 images from 30 patients, of which 215 images were annotated with 35 classes \autocite{hyttinen_oral_2020} and 9059 images from 46 pigs annotated with 20 classes \autocite{studier-fischer_spectral_2021}.
+Despite the data sets provided by \autocite{fabelo_-vivo_2019, hyttinen_oral_2020, studier-fischer_spectral_2021} surpassing our data set in the number of individuals, none of these larger data sets provides semantic segmentations.

-\section{Materials and Methods}
+\section{Materials and methods}

 The following sections describe the hardware and data set that served as a foundation for this work (\autoref{sec:data}) and the individual components of our image processing pipeline (\autoref{sec:image_proc_pipeline}).
+Our implementation and the pre-trained models can be found in our GitHub repository\footnote{\href{https://github.com/IMSY-DKFZ/htc}{https://github.com/IMSY-DKFZ/htc}} \autocite{sellner_hyperspectral_2022}.